Upcoming workshops

 We're thrilled to be hosting some incredible workshops in 2025!
 Check out the exciting lineup of talented potters still coming to the studio this year.
 Don’t miss out on these inspiring, educational, and enjoyable workshop opportunities!

 Be sure to register your interest for future workshops, so you'll be the first to know when new dates are added!
-Feel free to email us at info@frschoolofceramics.co.uk with any potter/workshop requests, and we’ll do our best to organise them.
+Please feel free to email us at info@frschoolofceramics.co.uk with any potter/workshop requests, and we’ll do our best to organise them.

 Glaze Development Workshop